Quick answer

 Pennsylvania Tattoo Studio Licensing Requirements

-Every physical studio needs a Body Art Establishment License.
+Where required, every physical studio needs a local body art establishment permit.
 This covers the location itself, not the individual artists.
-You apply through your local health department or the PA Department of Health, depending on your county.
-The application asks for your business address, floor plan, equipment list, and proof of sterilization procedures.
+You apply through your municipal or county health department.
+The application typically asks for your business address, floor plan, equipment list, and proof of sterilization procedures.
 You’ll also need to show that your space meets sanitation standards before you open.

-Each artist working in the studio needs their own Practitioner License.
-This is separate from the shop license.
+Where your locality licenses artists, each one working in the studio needs their own practitioner permit.
+This is separate from the shop permit.
 Artists must show proof of bloodborne pathogen training from an accredited provider.
 The training covers HIV, Hepatitis B, Hepatitis C, and proper disposal of sharps and contaminated materials.
 This isn’t a one-time thing.
 Renewal requires updated training documentation.

 Continuing Education

 Pennsylvania doesn’t mandate a specific number of continuing education hours for tattoo artists the way some states do for cosmetologists.
 But bloodborne pathogen certification must stay current.
 Most certifications are valid for one to two years.
-If your certification lapses, your practitioner license becomes invalid.
+If your certification lapses, your local permit can become invalid.
 Keep a calendar reminder.
 Set it and forget it until it pings you.

 Application Processing

-Applications are reviewed by the local or state health department.
+Applications are reviewed by your municipal or county health department.
 Processing typically takes 4 to 6 weeks.
 But if your paperwork is incomplete or your space fails inspection, that timeline stretches.
 Submit everything clean the first time.
 Double-check your floor plan, your sterilization log templates, and your training certificates.

 Pennsylvania-Specific Regulations and Laws